Frequently Asked Questions

 Frequently Asked Questions (FAQs) about the National Churchill Library and Center at GW’s Gelman Library.

 a.
-The Churchill Centre (TCC), a Chicago-based international educational organization devoted to preserving the legacy of Winston Churchill, agreed to provide initial funding for the construction of the National Churchill Library and Center (NCLC) at The George Washington University (GW).
-TCC’s Board, the President, Laurence Geller, CBE, and Dr. Stephen J. Trachtenberg, GW’s president emeritus, shared an interest in Winston Churchill.
+The International Churchill Society, a 501(c)(3) international educational organization devoted to preserving the legacy of Winston Churchill, agreed to provide initial funding for the construction of the National Churchill Library and Center (NCLC) at The George Washington University (GW).
+ICS's Board, the Chairman, Laurence Geller, CBE, and Dr. Stephen J. Trachtenberg, GW’s president emeritus, shared an interest in Winston Churchill.
 They recognized the need for a major research facility in the nation’s capital dedicated to the study of Winston Churchill.

 a.
-Although both the TCC and George Washington University are separate nonprofit organizations, they are cooperating to create the NCLC.
-The TCC is providing the initial funding to create the NCLC, and GW is providing the space and intellectual capital to establish this new program.
+Although both ICS and George Washington University are separate nonprofit organizations, they are cooperating to create the NCLC.
+The ICS is providing the initial funding to create the NCLC, and GW is providing the space and intellectual capital to establish this new program.

 b.
-The TCC will maintain its independence as a separate 501(c)3 organization, continuing to work on its broader mission: to foster leadership, statesmanship, vision, courage and boldness among democratic and freedom-loving peoples worldwide, through the thoughts, words, works, and deeds of Winston Spencer Churchill.
-There will be discussions to determine how best the TCC and GW will collaborate to achieve our common goals.
-However, there have been no discussions of integrating the Churchill Centre with the NCLC or of GW taking on any of TCC’s programming, such as the production of its revered publication, The Finest Hour.c.
-Although GW’s NCLC is a separate program from TCC, it will only be successful in collaboration with TCC and other Churchill-related organizations in the US, UK, and elsewhere.
-The NCLC looks forward to working closely with TCC, the National Churchill Museum (Fulton, MO), the Churchill War Rooms and Museum (UK), Chartwell (Churchill’s family home operated by the UK National Trust), the Churchill Archives Centre at Churchill College (University of Cambridge), as well as members of the Churchill family.
+ICS will maintain its independence as a separate 501(c)3 organization, continuing to work on its broader mission: to foster leadership, statesmanship, vision, courage and boldness among democratic and freedom-loving peoples worldwide, through the thoughts, words, works, and deeds of Winston Spencer Churchill.
+There will be discussions to determine how best ICS and GW will collaborate to achieve our common goals.
+However, there have been no discussions of integrating the International Churchill Society with the NCLC or of GW taking on any of ICS's programming, such as the production of its revered publication, The Finest Hour.
+Although GW’s NCLC is a separate program from ICS, it will only be successful in collaboration with ICS and other Churchill-related organizations in the US, UK, and elsewhere.
+The NCLC looks forward to working closely with ICS, the National Churchill Museum (Fulton, MO), the Churchill War Rooms and Museum (UK), Chartwell (Churchill’s family home operated by the UK National Trust), the Churchill Archives Centre at Churchill College (University of Cambridge), as well as members of the Churchill family.
 The NCLC will join together with these and other organizations to meet the common goal of utilizing the legacy of Winston Churchill to bring greater understanding to the world.

 a.
 As a component of GW and the Gelman Library, the NCLC will report through the Provost (the university’s chief academic officer) to GW’s President.
 Working closely with the faculty, students, the public, and the other Churchill-related organizations is and will remain essential to the ongoing success of the program.
 Thus, the NCLC plans to create an Advisory Council to provide guidance, connections, programming, and fundraising assistance.